enero 20, 2023 8 lectura mínima

 This is an issue that most women encounter throughout their whole lives, and while it can be caused by different factors, the frequent application of high heat - especially with low-quality tools and without a thermal heat protectant - is one of the biggest culprits.

-Among the most common signs of heat-damaged hair is frizziness.
+Among the most common symptoms of heat-damaged hair is frizziness.
 This means having a lot of hair that doesn’t align with the surrounding hair strands, but stands up or curls separately instead - which creates an irregular, frizzy texture.

 Hair damage is one of the main causes for frizzy hair, along with other factors such as genetics and humidity.
 Exposing your hair to extremely high temperatures, or heat styling it while still wet, is a guarantee for frizzy, weakened hair that’s more susceptible to breakage.